KawasakiNinjaa/final/readme.md

 ## Project description
 *Run!* aims at fighting an abusive transportation fare system in a city that is changing fast, where the average price of all aspects of life is rising, but not citizens' incomes. *Run!* allows users help each other by reporting fare inspections.

+Here is the landing page, where users can create an account or log in.

 <img src="public/runapp-login.gif" width="790" height="400">

 When users log in, they will find a "Report Wall" on the left side with the controls reported in the last 24 h.